Banks as Employers

 More than a quarter of a million Canadians are bank employees.
 Banks and their subsidiaries contribute significantly to job creation and to Canada’s labour market and many of the banks’ human resources policies and practices are at the leading edge.

 Technology, competition and globalization continue to be major drivers of jobs in the banking industry.
 New technologies have resulted in the replacement of many routine transaction-based jobs with knowledge-intensive positions.
 These new jobs focus on building in-depth, value-added customer relationships.
 In keeping with this trend, banks are recruiting employees with higher education or skill levels.
 Existing employees are given opportunities to upgrade their skills through ongoing training and education.
-Recent growth areas have included corporate governance, investment advisory services and retail delivery.
+Recent growth areas have included corporate governance, and business management and product development.

 Both the quality and the number of jobs are consistently high in the banking industry.
 Full-time jobs reached 80.9%, the highest it has been in the past 20 years.

 Banks and their subsidiaries paid an estimated $24 billion in salaries and benefits in Canada in 2014.1 And Canada’s six largest banks paid $1.2 billion in payroll taxes for that year, including Employment Insurance, CPP and QPP premiums, and Employer Health Tax (where applicable).
 Banks also offer comprehensive benefit programs and pension plans to all employees who qualify, including those who work part-time.
 A wide range of support services is available to all employees, including employee assistance programs, career counselling, flexible work options, other assistance for balancing employees’ evolving work/life obligations and training programs.

 Canada’s banks are leaders in professional development.
 As part of their commitment to continuous learning, banks offer employees an array of educational programs through traditional and electronic channels.
 Courses vary from bank to bank, but may include sales and service, risk, ethics, corporate values, information technology, and management and leadership skills.
 Banks invested an average of $2,076 per employee in 2012, compared to $1,429 in 2004.
 Total training expenditures as a percentage of payroll for 2012 was 2.2% vs. 1.7% in 2004.2

 The banking industry is a major purchaser of goods and services from outside suppliers, spending $18 billion in 2014.